csu-hmc/GaitAnalysisToolKit/README.rst

 The core dependencies can be installed with conda in a conda environment::

-   $ conda create -n gait python=2.7 pip numpy scipy matplotlib pytables pandas pyyaml nose sphinx
+   $ conda create -n gait python=2.7 pip numpy scipy matplotlib pytables pandas pyyaml nose sphinx numpydoc oct2py mock
    $ source activate gait

 And the dependencies which do not have conda packages can be installed into the environment with pip::

-   (gait)$ pip install DynamicistToolKit oct2py
+   (gait)$ pip install DynamicistToolKit

 Tests
 =====